How To Meet People

 Online

-This method still has a bit of a stigma attached, but pretty much everyone does it at some point. if you're already there a lot you may as well take advantage of it to make some friends.
+This method still has a touch of outdated stigma attached to it, but pretty much everyone does it at some point.

-As you probably know, the biggest issue with meeting people online is their internet personas not meshing up with what they're like in real life.
-This cuts both ways.
-Sometimes you'll be disappointed in the person you meet.
-At other times it's you that other people are disappointed in.
-This can be quite the blow to your self-esteem.
-Be aware of this, especially if you tend to come of as awkward in real life, but are confident when you're behind a keyboard.
+One issue with meeting possible friends through sites where the members have time to build a presence for themselves is that sometimes people portray themselves a certain way online, and come across totally differently in real life (whether intentionally or not).
+This can lead to disappointment on either end.
+Sometimes you'll be disappointed in the people you meet.
+At other times it's you who's doing the disappointing.
+The latter can be a knock to your self-esteem.
+Be aware of this, especially if you tend to come off as awkward in real life, but are confident when you're behind a screen.

 A solitary activity that you can make social